yireo/yireo-slides/slides/yireo/magento2-frontends.md

 - Don't refer to Luma as **THE** Magento 2 frontend anymore
 - Hyvä is a fierce competitor
     - For Magento developers
-- Magento PWA Studio is a fierce competitor
+- Adobe PWA Studio is a fierce competitor
     - For React developers
 - Vue Storefront 2 is a fierce competitor
     - For Vue developers

 ---
 # Magento 2 backending in 2022
-- Magento 2.5 brings more Service Oriented Architecture
+- Magento 2.5 would bring more Service Oriented Architecture
     - gRPC, isolated services, composable commerce
 - Adobe will downsize Magento (according to Jisse)
     - E-commerce is meant for Adobe Experience Cloud